 - Your health needs

-You can compare Medicare Advantage plans in Washington to find one that fits your needs.
+You can compare Medicare Advantage plans in Washington to find one that fits your needs perfectly!

 Exploring Part D and Prescription Drug Coverage

-If you choose Original Medicare, you’ll need to decide on prescription drug coverage.
+If you go the Original Medicare route, you’ll want to decide on prescription drug coverage.

-Part D plans are sold by private insurance companies.
+Part D plans, which are sold by private insurance companies, help cover the cost of your medications.

 - The medications you take regularly